-Concentrations of Credit Risk.
+Concentrations of Credit Risk and Major Customers.
 The Company's financial instruments that are exposed to concentrations of credit risk consist of cash and cash equivalents in excess of the federally insured limits.
 The Company's cash and cash equivalents are deposited with high credit-quality financial institutions and are primarily in demand deposit accounts and money market funds.
+As of December 31, 2023, and 2022, one customer accounted for 100% of trade accounts receivable, net, and 90% and 73% of total revenue, respectively.